Types of Assets

 2. Current Assets (Short-Term Assets)

 Current assets are short-term resources that are expected to be converted into cash within one year.
+They play a crucial role in maintaining working capital and ensuring that the business can meet its short-term financial obligations.

 A. Examples of Current Assets